diogenes1oliveira/ebook-js/README.md

-# ebook-js
+# pyebook

-A port from calibre's ebook-convert to Javascript
+A port from calibre's ebook conversion to a standalone library